 - Efficiency in running the connected appliances

 Square wave inverters/UPS are based on older technology and are simpler to manufacture.
-Pure sine-wave inverter/UPS are based on new technology and have more components; therefore, they are a little expensive.
+Pure sine-wave inverters/UPS are based on new technology and have more components; therefore, they are a little expensive.

 Square wave technology produces choppy power, whereas the power output of a pure sine wave inverter/UPS mimics the grid-power quality.
 Therefore, the efficiency of a pure sine wave inverter/UPS to run the appliances is much higher.